s3pweb/ansible-dkron/README.md

 - Callback Plugins:
 - Lookup Plugins:
 - Modules:
     - dkron_cluster_info
     - dkron_job_info
     - dkron_job

+## Tested with Ansible
+- 2.9

-## Supported Dkron versions
+## Tested with Dkron
-This collection has only been tested with Dkron version 3.x.
+- 3.x

 ## Installation and Usage
-### Installing from Ansible Galaxy
-This module is a work in progress and has not yet been submitted to Ansible Galaxy.

-### Installing manually from this repository (using Ansible Galaxy)
+**Installing from Ansible Galaxy**
+`ansible-galaxy collection install knightsg.dkron`

+**Install via requirements.yml**
+Include collection in a `requirements.yml` and install via `ansible-galaxy collection install -r requirements.yml`.
+The requirements format is as follows:

+    ---
+    collections:
+      - name: knightsg.dkron

-The Ansible Galaxy command line utility can be used to install the collection directly from this repo using the following command:
+**Installing manually from source using ansible-galaxy** The Ansible Galaxy command line utility can be used to install the collection directly from the source repo using the following command:

 `ansible-galaxy collection install git+https://github.com/knightsg/ansible-dkron.git,stable`

 The above command can be adjusted to install from other branches, tags or commits as required according to your needs.
 Just replace 'stable' with your chosen branch or tag name.

-The following list shows each major branch and its purpose:
-- stable: Latest tested code.
-- stable-x: Latest tested code for a specific version.
-- devel: Latest untested code.
+See [Ansible Using collections](https://docs.ansible.com/ansible/latest/user_guide/collections_using.html) for more details.